-The Ph.D. program in Economics at SMU is over fifty years old with an established reputation in the profession for providing rigorous training in both theory and econometrics.
+The Ph.D. program in Economics at SMU is the oldest PhD program at the University and has a long track record of providing students with rigorous training in a broad range of fundamental methodologies for conducting economic research.
 The program is relatively small which allows for an open and friendly environment, and a low student-faculty ratio.
 Few programs can match the careful supervision, faculty contact time and the individualized mentoring that our Ph.D. students receive.

 Our Ph.D. program offers a wide choice of specializations and fields.
 The program follows up rigorous core courses in the first year of the program with three semesters of advanced field courses that are designed to bring students to the frontiers of research in various fields of study.
 At least three field courses are offered each semester.
 Field courses offered in recent years include Advanced Econometrics, Advanced Economic Theory, Labor Economics, Industrial Organization, Experimental Economics, Monetary Economics, Development Economics, International Trade, International Macroeconomics and Development Economics.